jhashuva/playwithpython.github.io/funcs.md

 - User Defined Functions(UDFs)
 - Anonymus functions

+<a href='#bfs'>Built-in Functions</a><br>
+Built-in functions comes up with python.
+There are different built-in functions are avialble.
 You can find about Built-in functions [here](https://docs.python.org/3/library/functions.html)

 <a href='#top'>Go to Top</a>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; [Go Home](index.md)